How The Intrinsic Value Of Common Equity Shares Will Be Destroyed In This Crisis

 You will not be able to understand the current and forthcoming bear market if you think of recent generalized price declines in terms of “random fluctuations” that are “irrational” products of the “manic mood swings” of “Mr. Market” (one of Ben Graham’s most poorly understood heuristics).

-The current and prospective bear market in US equities (and global equities) can only properly be analyzed in the context of apprehending the very real and highly generalized massive destruction of the intrinsic value of common equity shares that's currently ongoing and that is only in its early stages.
+The current and prospective bear market in US equities (and global equities) can only properly be analyzed in the context of apprehending the very real and highly generalized massive destructionof the intrinsic value of common equity shares that's currently ongoing and that is only in its early stages.

 At the core of the ignorance of many advisors, financial commentators and stock pundits is that they simply do not understand the insolvency risks that are currently faced by most companies as a result of the current economic crisis.
 And as a result, they do not understand the concomitant potential destruction/annihilation of the value of common equity shares.